aws/aws-encryption-sdk-c/README.md

 The AWS SDK for C++ and the AWS Encryption SDK for C share dependencies on OpenSSL, aws-c-common, and CMake.
 The AWS SDK for C++ has additional dependencies and prerequisites.
 See [AWS SDK for
 C++: Getting Started](https://github.com/aws/aws-sdk-cpp#getting-started).

-You need to compile both the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.
+You need to compile the AWS Encryption SDK for C and its dependencies as either all shared or all static libraries.

 To build shared libraries, specify the `-DBUILD_SHARED_LIBS=ON` flag to build aws-c-common, the AWS SDK for C++, and the AWS Encryption SDK.

-If you would like to build static libraries, you will need to supply the `-DBUILD_SHARED_LIBS=OFF` flag to build aws-c-common, the AWS SDK for C++, and the AWS Encryption SDK.
+To build static libraries, specify the `-DBUILD_SHARED_LIBS=OFF` flag to build aws-c-common, the AWS SDK for C++, and the AWS Encryption SDK.

 ### Linux Build Recipe